EOSLaoMao/eos-rust/README.md

     public: EOS6v9863knSSJ8M9umSxxxxx..........

 ```
-The project just started, any contribution will appreciated.
+The project just started, any contribution will be appreciated.